obsidian-toaster/quickstart-catalog/README.md

-# Quickstart Catalog
+# Booster Catalog
-Set of known example applications conforming to the minimal set of requirements necessary to become part of the QuickStart experience.
+Set of known example applications (Boosters) conforming to the minimal set of requirements necessary to be served by the Launchpad.

 For each example application, create a YAML file with information containing: